Master of Arts (Academic Disciplines) Program Purpose

 - All applicants for whom English was not their primary language of instruction must submit the Test of English as a Foreign Language (TOEFL) (see Admission section of Catalog for details.)

 - Additional specific program concentration requirements noted below must also be met.

-The general prerequisites for the Master of Arts program at TEDS follow.
+The general prerequisites for the Master of Arts (Academic Disciplines) program at TEDS follow.
 Note the particulars under each program concentration